-Our South Carolina spinal cord injury lawyers can prove liability by establishing that:
+Our South Carolina spinal cord injury lawyers at the Hughey Law Firm can prove liability by establishing that:

 - The at-fault party owed you a duty of care.
 This duty of care depends on the type of accident you experienced and the at-fault party’s role within it.
 For example, if you were injured in a motor vehicle accident that involved a distracted driver, the duty of care that the driver owed to you would be to operate his or her vehicle safely and legally.

 - There was a breach in the duty of care.
 The breach refers to the action (or inaction) that the at-fault party took that was contrary to the duty of care that was owed.
 Using the distracted driver scenario, the distraction would be the breach in care, as driving while distracted is not safe and can oftentimes be illegal.

 - This breach caused the accident, which resulted in you suffering a spinal cord injury and facing the resultant expenses and financial impacts.